wieslawsoltes/Dock/docs/dock-settings-controls.md

 All Dock controls start a drag operation only after the pointer moves a short distance.
 The thresholds are exposed as `DockSettings.MinimumHorizontalDragDistance` and `DockSettings.MinimumVerticalDragDistance`.
 By relying on these values you ensure every control reacts the same way and users do not accidentally begin dragging.

+When dragging tabs you may want to float them only after moving further away from the strip. `DockSettings.MinimumTabFloatDistance` defines how far the pointer must travel before the tab detaches.

 When you build your own controls or replace the default templates you should respect these distances instead of hard coding your own numbers.

 ## Checking drag thresholds